andresfelipemendez/100-Dungeons/readme.md

 For the scene description format, I’ve replaced JSON with TOML, which provides straightforward handling of data types without YAML's added complexity.
 I’m also developing a custom ECS tailored to this engine's needs, reusing my knowledge of manual memory layout from the "direct x pong engine" project ([DirectX Pong Engine](https://github.com/andresfelipemendez/C-D3D11-Engine)).
 This ECS gives me precise memory control from within the hot-reloaded DLL, enhancing flexibility and performance.

-Here's the updated overview with your choice of *fastgltf* integrated:

 ## Features
 - **Manually Designed Dungeons:** Each of the 100 dungeons will be unique, offering varied layouts and challenges.
 - **Iterative Engine Development:** The engine undergoes continuous improvements, adding features tailored to dungeon creation and gameplay as development progresses.